Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

    :doc:`/principles`.

 The core development team tries to review PRs in a timely manner, but we make no guarantees on review timeframes.
+Smaller, focused PRs are preferred and are generally reviewed more quickly.
+Larger PRs require more review effort and may take significantly longer.
 In addition, PRs might not be reviewed in the order in which they are opened.

 Where to put contributed code